AlanReviews/alan-reviews-updates/content/pages/faq.md

 3. No advertising
 4. No swearing
 5. Follow YouTube terms of service and community guidelines.
+6. Do not use my videos as an excuse to harass developers and people

 If you break the rules, you will be warned.
 Then, muted, or hidden for repeated offences.
 I will not do hidden user appeals.